Select Page

 There are many answers below with training dates and fees.
 Or call!

-ZOOM live: we are doing business, family, and divorce mediations with interactive/real time course training online.
+ZOOM live: Our trainings are interactive/real time ZOOM training and fun online.
 Call us at (713)557-1010 text/talk!

 Have you listened to Manousso Musing on PodCasts or YouTube?
+Meet the Titans of Mediation with Dr. Manousso.

 Manousso Mediation and Arbitration, LLC. is an accredited sponsor of continuing education credits (CEU), approved by the State Bar of Texas, Committee on MCLE, as well as other professional organizations, such as CEU for CPA, LPC, and HR.